 Reappraising the task itself is crucial, but it’s also about reappraising how you see yourself in relation to the task.
 We often beat ourselves up when we struggle with something, right?
 We start thinking, “Why can’t I handle this when everyone else seems to manage just fine?
 These internal scripts are often harsh and judgemental because self-criticism and blame are our default responses when encountering difficult situations.

 In this context, I want to briefly touch on guilt and shame, as they’re critical emotions at play when we feel we have broken social norms.
 Guilt is all about feeling bad because we did something wrong, like procrastinating.
-But because here the focus lies on the behavior, guilt can also be a powerful motivator not to repeat the same mistakes.
+However, because the focus lies on the behavior, guilt can also be a powerful motivator for not repeating the same mistakes.

 But guilt can also morph into shame, which is more complicated.
 Shame results when we go beyond the behavior and see procrastination as a character flaw.
 If we experience shame due to procrastination, we may view ourselves as unworthy or defective because we didn’t follow through with our intentions.
 This results in avoidance and withdrawal from others out of fear of rejection.
 So, shame adds another layer of avoidance to procrastination.